alokumarjaiswal/pdf2data/README.md

   - **Parsed JSON**: Structured data output from selected parser

 #### Navigation & UX
-- **Toggle Button**: Arrow icon in title bar to show/hide PDF viewer
+- **Toggle Button**: Arrow icon in title bar to show/hide tabbed PDF viewer panel
+- **Tab Navigation**: Switch between PDF and Raw Data tabs with persistent state
-- **Memory Management**: Raw data loaded only when needed and cleared on close
+- **Memory Management**: Raw data loaded only when Raw Data tab is accessed and cleared on panel close
-- **External Links**: "Open in new tab" options for full-screen viewing
+- **External Links**: "Open in new tab" options for full-screen viewing of PDFs and raw data
 - **Responsive Layout**: Side-by-side on desktop, full-width on mobile
-- **Loading States**: Visual feedback during PDF and data loading
+- **Loading States**: Visual feedback during PDF loading and data fetching

 #### Technical Features
 - **Lazy Loading**: Raw data fetched only when Raw Data tab is accessed